pridiltal/ctv-AnomalyDetection/README.md

     quality' provides functions including anomaly detection to assist in the processing and exploration of data from environmental monitoring programs.
+  - The Grubbs‐Beck test is recommended by the federal guidelines for detection of low outliers in flood flow frequency computation in the United States.
+The [MGBT](https://cran.r-project.org/package=MGBT) computes the multiple Grubbs-Beck low-outlier test on positively distributed data and utilities for noninterpretive U.S. Geological Survey annual peak-streamflow data processing.

 **Data Sets**